jpulakka/differentialpressureprobe/README.md

 ## Background

 I wanted to measure air flows and pressure differences in my home's ventilation system.
 Such pressure differences are small, even 1 Pa (0.1 mm water column!) matters, and that's not easy to measure.
-Consequently, good enough commercial products are quite expensive.
+Consequently, commercially available products that are good enough are quite expensive.
 So tein itse ja säästin!

 Instead of a fully standalone MCU-controlled device like this https://github.com/ardiloot/dif-pressure-meter I wanted some digital detox because I do SW for a living.
-A **differential pressure probe** can be connected to a multimeter or a data logger.
-Such modularity is cool, and an analog voltage signal is most ubiquitous and flexible; "portable" in software terms.
+A **differential pressure probe** can be connected to a multimeter.
+Or data logger.
+Or oscilloscope.
+Such modularity is beneficial, and an analog voltage signal is the most ubiquitous and flexible; it is also "portable" in software terms.

 ## Implementation

 All this is just some supporting circuitry around the fabulous Sensirion SDP series sensor.
 Pressure difference is detected via temperature measurement of a continuous gas stream through the sensor.
-In other words, **gas flows through the sensor**.
+Yes, **gas flows through the sensor**.
 Appropriate for many applications, but not all.

 From the SDP816-125Pa datasheet, we immediately see two things:
 1. Sensitivity (V/Pa) depends on Vdd, known as "ratiometric" analog output.